mosra/m.css/doc/doxygen.rst

 =================================== ===========================================
 :py:`typedef.base_url`              Base URL of file containing detailed
                                     description [3]_
+:py:`typedef.include`               Corresponding :cpp:`#include` to get the
+                                    typedef declaration.
+Present only for
+                                    typedefs inside modules or inside
+                                    namespaces that are spread over multiple
+                                    files.
+See `Include properties`_ for more
+                                    information.
 :py:`typedef.id`                    Identifier hash [3]_
 :py:`typedef.is_using`              Whether it is a :cpp:`typedef` or an
                                     :cpp:`using`